jaltom2105/unity-ml-agents-project/devlog/phase-3-deep-dive.md

 ## Overview
 Rather than just continuing to run the examples, I wanted Phase 3 to focus on getting a understanding the mechanics behind reinforcement learning.
 This meant I was reading actual agent code line by line, learning the reward design philosophy, and running controlled experiments to verify my understanding through real results.
 In this phase I read the two complete agent scripts for Ball3DAgent.cs and CrawlerAgent.cs.
 I broke down every parameter in the config YAML file, and ran some controlled experiments that produced real measurable findings.

-## 3.1 — How PPO Works
+## 3.1 — Understanding PPO

-PPO (Proximal Policy Optimization) is the algorithm that powered every training run in this project.
-Understanding it deeply is essential before building a custom agent.
+PPO stands for Proximal Policy Optimization, and it is the algorithm that powered every training run in this project.
+Before building my own agent, I wanted to get a better understanding of what ppo is.

-### The Problem PPO Solves
+### Why use PPO?
-Before PPO, earlier RL algorithms had a critical flaw — if you updated the policy too aggressively based on new experiences, you could accidentally make it much worse and never recover.
-PPO solves this with one elegant idea: don't change the policy too much in any single update.
-The "Proximal" in PPO literally means "nearby" — keep the new policy close to the old one by clipping updates so they can never be too large in a single step.
+Before PPO, earlier RL algorithms had a critical flaw, where if you updated the policy too aggressively based on new experiences, you could accidentally make it much worse and never recover.
+PPO solves this in a really smart way: don't change the policy too much in any single update.
+The "Proximal" in PPO literally means "nearby", where keeping the new policy close to the old one by clipping updates means there can never be too large of a jump in behaviour in a single step.

-### What is a Policy?
 The agent's strategy is called a policy.
-It is literally a neural network that takes in observations and outputs actions:
+It's literally a neural network that takes in observations and outputs actions:

 ```
 Observations (what the agent sees)